nilportugues/eloquent-repository/README.md

 While **this is not the recommended way**, as a repository should only return one kind of Business objects, this works well with Laravel projects.

-While the amount of core is less than the previous example, bare in mind that your code will be coupled with Eloquent.
+While the amount of code is less than the previous example, bare in mind that your code will be coupled with Eloquent.

 ```php
 <?php